ehjjjj/h8/README.md

 ./pa08 -D 4 9 5 | sort > outSortedDouble2.txt<br/>
 Print out all possible identifers with max length 5, DS=4, DE=9.
 The Expected output for this case is in outSortedDouble2.txt<br/>

+./pa08 -VID a b C D 1 3 2 > outVID.txt<br/>
+Print out all possible identifers with max length 2, LCS=a, LCE=b, UCS=C, UCE=D, DS=1, DE=3.
+The Expected output for this case is in outVID.txt<br/>

+./pa08 -VID a b C D 1 3 2 | sort > outSortedVID.txt<br/>
+Sort and Print out all possible identifers with max length 2, LCS=a, LCE=b, UCS=C, UCE=D, DS=1, DE=3.
+The Expected output for this case is in outSortedVID.txt<br/>

 `Note: Since your code may print the output in a different order; you should only compare your sorted output with the sorted expected output to verify the correctness of your output`